popsps/SWE645-group-project/README.md

 ### Security Group

-We open ports 80, 8080, 22 to be able to communicate with our instances.
-We also open up ports 2377, 7946, 4789, and 50 so Docker Swarm can function properly.
-Finally we open up port 8923 to expose it to the clients.
+Open up ports 80, 8080, 22 to be able to communicate with instances.
+Also open up ports 2377, 7946, 4789, and 50 so Docker Swarm can function properly.
+Finally, open port 8923 to expose it to the clients.

 ![security-group-swarm](images/security-group.jpg)